aodin/sol/README.md

 Users.Create()
 ```

-It will output dialect neutral SQL from its `String()` method and a dialect specific version from conn.String().
+As with most statements, it will output dialect neutral SQL from its `String()` method.
+Dialect specific output is created with the `String()` method on the current connection.

 ```sql
 CREATE TABLE "users" (